NickGatti/Q2-Project-Proposal/README.md

 # Project 1

 Q2 Project Proposal - WE LOVE OUR EDIBLES!

+Project: WeLoveOurEdibles.com

 Consumer Edible Review Blog

 Who uses it?
-Consumers that want to review an MMJ or CBD product
+Consumers that want to review an MMJ or CBD product without worry or influence from the business, brand or dispensary.

 What outputs do they need?
 The consumer can see what products have been reviewed, discover a new brand or product.
 See what products are popular.

 What inputs are needed to generate those outputs?
-Inputs are reviews of edible values/data from the form.
+Inputs are values from the review of the product.

 Technologies used: HTML, CSS SQL, KNEX, Postgres, express.js, Materialize?

-Blog - Review of MMJ and CBD edibles for patients and/or non-patients.
+Blog - Review of MMJ and CBD product for patients and/or non-patients.

 User info?
 Non-logged in (non-patients), Logged in (patients), Logged in (admin)